Manual Machining

 diameter

-The distance from edge to edge of the widest point of a circle.
+A line measuring the distance from one edge of a circle to the opposite edge that passes through the center.
 The diameter of a circle is always twice its radius.

 digital readout

 DRO.
 A type of readout that uses an encoder attached to a machine that transfers information to a digital display.
-Digital readout is capable of very precise measurements.
+Digital readout provides precise measurements.

 drilling